 How-to Guide

-- Sit on all fours with your arms beneath your shoulder and knees under your hips.
+- Sit on all fours with your arms beneath your shoulders and knees under your hips.

 - Brace your abdominal muscles, maintain a neutral spine, and look downward.
 That’s the start.